 Today, it’s a favourite for locals and visitors alike, offering shady walking paths, open grassy meadows, and quiet ponds.

-I loved strolling past the Victory Column or watching rowboats glide across the Neuer See.
-I’d often stop in for a breakfast at Café am Neuen See or if later in the day a beer in its neighbouring biergarten.
+I loved strolling past the Victory Column, which offers one of the best viewpoints in Berlin, or watching rowboats glide across the Neuer See.
+I’d often go for brunch at Café am Neuen See or, if later in the day, a beer in its neighbouring biergarten.
 For families, you may want to visit the Zoologischer Garten, one of the world’s oldest zoos.

-On Sundays, I’d often see Berliners gathering for picnics or joggers making their way through the leafy trails.
-I like to go to the Teehaus im Englischen Garten for afternoon tea.
+On Sundays, I’d join other Berliners gathering for picnics or joggers making their way through the leafy trails.
+And, the Teehaus im Englischen Garten is one of my favourite spots for afternoon tea service.

 It’s the perfect place to slow down and take in the laid-back charm of the city.